-No one knows for sure mantas why manta rays breach or what purpose it serves.
-They might jump up to elude predators, remove remoras or other parasites, or even to communicate with others.
+No one knows for sure why manta rays breach or what purpose it serves.
+They might jump up to elude predators, remove remoras or other parasites, or even communicate with others.

 Can Manta Rays Sting?

 Manta rays are generally thought of as harmless creatures.
 They do not have barbs, a venomous stinger, or teeth.
 Thanks to their large pectoral fins, they are capable of bursts of high speed, which they use to escape predators.
-Their defence mechanism is simply “flight”; their manoeuvrability and speed make them hard to prey on.
+Their defense mechanism is simply “flight”; their maneuverability and speed make them hard to prey on.

 Even though manta rays aren’t aggressive towards humans or dangerous on purpose, it’s important not to startle them.
 The manta could speed-swim into a diver, snorkeler, or a coral head, which might result in an injury on either side.

 Manta rays are “ovoviviparous”, meaning the young hatch from an egg inside the mother and the mother gives birth to a live well-developed pup.
 The young are almost exact replicas of the adult form; just smaller.
 The gestation period is 13 months, and a manta mom produces only one pup at a time.

 At birth, the pups appear cigar-shaped with the two pectoral fins rolled around them like a burrito.
 Reef mantas are about 2 to 3 feet across shortly after birth; pelagic manta pups measure up to 6 feet.